If you are a UK homeowner aged 55 or over, the Saga Equity Release Advice Service may be able to help you access money tied up in your home.

 - Continue living in your own home and use the funds released for almost anything you choose.

-A ‘no negative equity’ guarantee, meaning that you will never owe more than the value of your home.
+There's no risk of negative equity, meaning that neither you or your loved ones will owe more than the value of your home.

 The flexibility to release cash as and when you need it, giving you greater control of your finances.*